TiagoGIM/docker-compose-angular-nest/README.md

 This is a monorepo containing a project developed during the Full-Cycle Developer Program.
 The repository includes:

 - `web-app`: Aplicação front-end desenvolvida em Angular v16.
-- `user-service`: Back-end microservice built in nestJs.
+- `user-service`: Back-end microservice built in @nestjs/cli@10.2.1.
 - Docker Compose configuration to facilitate the execution of services.

 Explore individual directories for more information about each component of the project.